keploy/samples-java/spring-petclinic/README.md

 keploy record -c "java -jar target/<name-of-your-jar>"
 ```

 Now when you interact with the UI, the tests should start getting created in a folder called 'keploy' in the directory where you started the backend.
-When you are done recording the testcases and mocks, you can test them using keploy.
+When you are done recording the testcases and mocks, you can run them using keploy.

-## Testing the testcases using Keploy
+## Running the testcases using Keploy

 ```
-keploy test -c "java -jar target/<name-of-your-jar>"
+keploy test -c "java -jar target/<name-of-your-jar>" --delay 10
 ```

 Hope this helps you out, if you still have any questions, reach out to us on our [Slack](https://join.slack.com/t/keploy/shared_invite/zt-12rfbvc01-o54cOG0X1G6eVJTuI_orSA)